+- Australian Poetry

-- Poetry in Music, Documentary and Film Studies - Conflict and Narrative Intervention - Animal Farm Novel Study and Persuasive Strategies - Analytical Writing and Writing for a Public Audience
+- Conflict and Narrative Intervention

+- Animal Farm Novel Study and Persuasive Strategies

+- Analytical Writing

 - Students engage with a range of literary texts that reflect imagination and the real word.
 These texts are a springboard for learning, with students developing skills around knowledge, understanding and skills in listening, reading, viewing, speaking, writing and creating. - Analyse a range of text types from a variety of cultural contexts. - Refine and develop control of language structures and textual features. - Examine the use of aesthetic and stylistic devices by text producers for a range of purposes.